pinterest/PINFuture/README.md

 Whenever you pass a callback block you must also pass a required `executor:` parameter.
 The `executor` determines where and when your block will be executed.

 #### Common values for `executor:`
-- `[PINExecutor mainQueue]` Executes a block on the Main GCD queue.
+- `PINExecutor.main` Executes a block on the Main GCD queue.
-- `[PINExecutor background]` Executes a block from a pool of background threads.
+- `PINExecutor.background` Executes a block from a pool of background threads.
 Careful: With this executor, it's possible that two callback blocks attached to a single future will execute concurrently.

-A good rule of thumb: Use `[PINExecutor background]` if work that your callback block does is thread-safe *and* if the work doesn't need to be executed from the Main thread (e.g. because it's touching UIKit).
+A good rule of thumb: Use `PINExecutor.background` if work that your callback block does is thread-safe *and* if the work doesn't need to be executed from the Main thread (e.g. because it's touching UIKit).

 ### Preserving type safety